10 opioid crisis actions for law enforcement

 - Officer intervention referral: A less commonly used option; the officer suspends charges against the person engaged in illegal drug activity in exchange for the completion of drug treatment.
 Examples include CCN, LEAD and STEER.

 Whatever strategies you adopt, collaboration with public health and other community partners is key.
-And most important, time is critical.
+And most importantly, time is critical.
 The longer treatment is delayed, the more likely an addict won’t be receptive to getting help.
 Some agencies deploy officers and outreach workers within 48 hours of an overdose.
 Others can get drug users seeking inpatient treatment a bed within 90 minutes of contact.

-6. Offer treatment program in jails
+6. Offer treatment programs in jails

 Incarceration is another opportunity for opioid users to get clean, and local corrections facilities should offer detox treatment options.
 Officials in Atlantic County, New Jersey, which offers a medication-assisted treatment program in its jail, found participants in the program have a lower rate of recidivism than the general population.

 Consider how you’re targeting your enforcement.
 What is the end goal?
 One approach, according to PERF, is to target offenders with the goal of reducing overdose deaths, such as focusing on dealers who sell near drug treatment facilities or other areas where potential buyers are trying to get clean.

 8. Educate the public